nowo-tech/ComposerUpdateHelper/README.md

 Packages listed in the `include` section will:
 - **Always** be included in the `composer require` commands
 - Override the `ignore` list (if a package is in both, it will be included)
-- Be processed even if they are not direct dependencies
+- Be processed even if they are also listed in the `ignore` section

 **Example use case**: You might want to ignore most Symfony packages but force include a specific one: